 New seed larvae are delivered to the module on whatever frequency is required.

 HOW IT WORKS

-It’s simple.
-Chickens have fed on live insects for millions of years.
-The X1 simply converts second grade grains and food waste into nutritious insects to be used as feed on farms.
+It’s simple – chickens have fed on insects for millions of years.
+The X1 simply converts waste into nutritious insects they can enjoy.

 What is the black soldier fly?